 Troubleshoot an Electronic Control Dishwasher Soap Dispenser

-If you have a dishwasher with electronic controls, start troubleshooting by first ensuring the dishwasher has not already started a cycle.
-If it has, it is not technically OFF and may not allow the soap cup to function properly.
-If may even beep to let you know it’s not OFF and you should resume the cycle.
+If you have a dishwasher with electronic controls, start troubleshooting by ensuring the dishwasher has yet to start a cycle.
+If it has, it is not technically OFF and may not allow the soap cup to function correctly.
+It may even beep to let you know it’s not OFF, and you should resume the cycle.
 Don’t.
 Instead, let’s assume it’s not OFF.

-For an electronic control dishwasher, to reset or cancel the cycle, you usually either have to push the START button for 3-seconds until it resets or push it twice for it to reset.
-Models and procedures vary, so you should consult the owner’s manual for what your manufacturer recommends.
+For an electronic control dishwasher, to reset or cancel the cycle, you usually either have to push the START button for 3 seconds until it resets or push it twice for it to reset.
+Models and procedures vary, so consult the owner’s manual for your manufacturer’s recommendations.

 Once you’re sure it is OFF, try closing the soap dispenser.
-If it closes, that was the issue.
-If it still doesn’t close, we have other things to try later on in this post.
+If it closes, you can be sure that an ongoing cycle is the issue.
+However, if it still doesn’t, you’ll have to try other things in this post.

 Troubleshoot a Mechanical Control Dishwasher Soap Dispenser

-As with the electronic control dishwasher, if you have a mechanical control dishwasher, you should make sure the control knob is rotated completely to OFF.
-If the knob is past OFF, go ahead and manually rotate it clockwise to OFF.
+As with the electronic control dishwasher, you should ensure the control knob is entirely rotated to OFF if you have a mechanical control dishwasher.
+If the knob is past OFF, manually turn it clockwise to OFF.

-Like an electronic control dishwasher, if a mechanical control dishwasher isn’t in the OFF position, the soap cup may not function properly.
+Like an electronic control dishwasher, the soap cup may not function properly if a mechanical control dishwasher isn’t in the OFF position.

 What Type of Soap Dispenser Does Your Dishwasher Have?